Diane Abbott Launched Report by Notorious Conspiracist who Defended Ken Livingstone's Zionist Hitler Theories -

 Labour’s Diane Abbott and Lloyd Russell-Moyle were busy on Tuesday night speaking at the launch of a new report from ‘Spinwatch’ in Parliament.
 Spinwatch is one of the many projects of Bristol University Professor David Miller, a prolific conspiracy theorist who recently condemned Ken Livingstone’s treatment by the Labour Party as “absurd” and a “disgrace”, said there was nothing “historically inaccurate” about Livingstone’s comments about Hitler and Zionism and dismissed the fears of Jewish students on campus as “propaganda”.
 Miller himself was suspended from the Labour Party over anti-Semitism before being swiftly reinstated…

 Miller has a range of different Wikipedia-style ‘watch’-sites profiling tens of thousands of people supposedly involved in “corporate capture, political spin and lies”, including Powerbase and the now defunct SpinProfiles.
-Miller’s websites take a particular interest in the racial origins of people they profile.
+Miller’s websites seem to take a particular interest in the racial origins of people they profile.
 If they happen to be Jewish…

 One of Miller’s other sites, Neocon Europe, published extensive writings from notoriously racist academic Kevin MacDonald, presented as an impartial analysis of “Jewish influence”.
 Spinwatch itself is funded by Islamist-linked organisations including MEND, Interpal and the Cordoba Foundation, which David Cameron described as a front for the Muslim Brotherhood.
 What on earth is the Shadow Home Secretary doing associating with an organisation like this?